 Getting extraordinarily Gutsy for GI Cancer Research

-In 2015 the first Gutsy Challenge team, led by AGITG-GI Cancer Institute Deputy-Chair Associate Professor Niall Tebbutt, scaled the heights of Mt Kilimanjaro – the highest mountain in Africa at 5,895m.
+In 2015 the first Gutsy Challenge team, led by AGITG-GI Cancer Institute Deputy-Chair Professor Niall Tebbutt, scaled the heights of Mt Kilimanjaro – the highest mountain in Africa at 5,895m.

 In 2020, Niall and team will be taking on another high altitude, extreme mountaineering climb, ascending to extraordinary heights.
 This time they will scale the 7,126m mountain Mt Himlung Himal in Nepal.